We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 For example, IGI is known for providing some of the best grading reports for lab-grown diamonds, which is a service the GIA eventually started offering.

-In the United States, most industry experts recommend choosing a GIA or AGS diamond.
+In the United States, GIA and AGS diamonds are popular.
 They’re both known for their rigorous standards and have established themselves as leaders in the field of gem science.

 Should You Buy an HRD or GIA Diamond?